art-egorov/ilund4u/docs/Algorithm/algorithm.md

 </figure>

 iLund4u has two precomputed databases of hotspots built on phage and plasmid sequences.
-The database of phages was built by running hotspot annotation mode on all available [PhageScope database](https://phagescope.deepomics.org) sequences (~800K sequences, version of June 2024).
+The database of phages was built by running hotspot annotation mode on all available [PhageScope database](https://phagescope.deepomics.org) sequences (~870K sequences, version of September 2024).
 For the plasmids database we took [IMG/PR database of plasmids](https://genome.jgi.doe.gov/portal/IMG_PR/IMG_PR.home.html) (~700K sequences, version of June 2024).

-**Database sizes:** Phages: 6.2GB; Plasmids: 1.12GB
+**Database sizes:** Phages: 6.48GB; Plasmids: 1.07GB

 <div style="clear: both;"></div>